Where to Stay in Padua: Best Areas for First-Time Visitors, Couples & Day Trips to Venice

 • Scovegni Chapel is a stunning 14th-century frescoes by Giotto.

-• Musei Civici Eremitani, that shelters some of the most important archeology and art in Padua.
+• Musei Civici Eremitani, which shelters some of the most important archeology and art in Padua.

 • Giardini dell’Arena, a peaceful riverside sculpture park.